helium/HIP/0000-Hotspots-Providing-Redundant-Coverage-Must-Compete-With-First-to-Witness.md

 In other words, why should multiple hotspots within *Minumum Distance* be rewarded for providing more or less the same location coverage at more or less the same time?
 ### Aligns with previous standards
 It's common advice to new hotspot owners to install their hotspots 350-400 meters apart from one another.
 This is the distance represented by *Minimum Distance*.
 Hotspots that are asserted less than this distance apart may not witness each other's beacons.
 This HIP extends that concept.
 Hotspots which are less then *Minimum Distance* apart are providing *Redundant Coverage* and only the first to witness shall be rewarded.

+In other words, owners may have a grievance if the distance advice given them over years changed via this HIP.
 ### Multiple hotspots per location
 Many owners want to install multiple hotspots per location for various reasons.
 This proposal would implicity allow such installations, yet discourage them by removing rewards.
-### Moral
-Many hotspot owners have low moral.
-They are discouraged by a seeming lack of progress.
-The goal is to instill hope, change, and encourage the discouraged.

 ## Unresolved Questions
 - Is less than 8 resolution 11 hexes the correct distance?
 - Discussion may bring up additional questions.

 ## Deployment Impact